 A Slippery Topic

 Durable, slip-resistant porch and floor paint is ideal for stairs.
-If you plan to use standard latex paint, however, top it with a few coats of water-based to increase its durability.
+If you plan to use standard latex paint, however, top it with a few coats of water-based polyurethane to increase its durability.
 Comparatively, oil-based polyurethane is longer lasting, but yellows with age, takes longer to dry and typically contains more chemicals -- meaning more fumes.
 After painting, wait at least a couple of days before using the stairs.
 If you can't wait, finish only every second step the first week, and the remaining ones the second week; mark the usable treads with painter's tape, and prepare to carry any young children and pets up and down, as needed.

 Shine Equals Durability